tableau/connector-plugin-sdk/docs/oauth.md

 ```

 ## Instance URL/Custom Domain
-Some authorization servers have a single global endpoint, such as https://accounts.google.com/o/oauth2/.
+Some IDPs have a single global endpoint, such as https://accounts.google.com/o/oauth2/.
 Others have different instances, for example Okta would have a different instance URL for each customer.
 If your authorization server or IDP has different instances, then enable OAUTH_CAP_SUPPORTS_CUSTOM_DOMAIN.
 In this case the end users will be prompted for the URL when connecting.

-## Multiple Embedded OAuth Configs (Tableau 2023.1+)
+## Multiple Embedded OAuth Configs
+*\*Available starting in Tableau 2023.1*

 The plugin developer may add multiple embedded OAuth configs to the plugin starting in Tableau 2023.1.
 Each should have a new element `<oauthConfigId>`.
 This should be unique and is displayed in the UI.
 The user will be prompted to select from the available configurations when creating a connection.

 ![Image](../assets/connection-dialog-oauth-configs.png)